 Microturbines are small, fuel-burning turbines used in localized or mobile power generation and mechanical drive applications.
-A microturbine or micro turbine is a power generation system based on the combination of a small, gas turbine and a directly driven high-speed generator.
+A microturbine, or micro turbine, is a power generation system based on the combination of a small gas turbine and a directly driven high-speed generator.
 In many cases, a gas turbine includes an exhaust gas recuperator that improves the efficiency of the system.
-Microturbines also include a combustor that can run on various fuels such as natural gas, diesel, ethanol, and biogas.
+Microturbines also include a combustor that can run on various fuels such as natural gas, diesel, ethanol, and bio-gas.
 The level of harmful emissions is very low.

-- An aeroderivative turbine is an engine derived from a jet engine, which operates at very high compression ratios (typically in excess of 30) and which tends to be very compact.
-Aeroderivative technology enables the manufacture of more efficient gas turbine generators for electric utilities.
+- An aeroderivative turbine is an engine derived from a jet engine that operates at very high compression ratios (typically in excess of 30) and that tends to be very compact.
+Aeroderivative technology enables the manufacturing of more efficient gas turbine generators for electric utilities.

 - A steam microturbine is a device for converting energy from high-pressure steam produced in a boiler into mechanical power, which can then be used to generate electricity.

 - Microturbines such as hydro microturbines are devices for gathering electric power from moving water sources.

 Microturbine cogeneration is the use of one fuel source to provide both electricity and heat (cogeneration).
 This system is commonly used in lumber dry kilns, greenhouses, retail stores, apartment buildings, or any application where heat and electricity are used.
 Microturbines offer several potential advantages compared to other technologies for small-scale power generation.
 These advantages include:

 - small number of moving parts

 - lower electricity costs